wangziqi2013/wangziqi2013.github.io/_posts/2020-06-05-increasing-tlb-reach-using-super-pages-backed-by-shadow-memory.markdown

 not an issue, since the OS could just maintain a larger address pool, and select the most suited address block from the shadow address space as the target address for virtual memory mapping.

+The paper also finds adding a seperate TLB to the memory controller appealing for several reasons.
+First, this TLB is only accessed when a memory request is issued from the LLC, and the target address is within the shadow address space.
+Since most memory requests just hit the cache hierarchy without making to the memory controller, the load on the MTLB is usually light, enabling a design with simpler hardware and a larger array.
+Second, the MTLB only needs one read and write port, since at most one memory request can be handled at a time for most controllers.
+In-core TLBs may need more than one, due to the fact that multiple load-store unit may exist and can access the TLB in the same cycle.